 Get all BOG Products 20% off with a membership at www.bestoutdoordiscounts.com

 Most Compact – SteddyEddy Crossbow Monopod System (See Price on Amazon)

 TenPoint Crossbows has been the maker of top-notch crossbows for many years.
 With the ability to design some of the most innovative crossbows with unmatched technology, it is no surprise that they would develop accessories that meet the most crucial demands of hunters.
 TenPoint designed the SteddyEddy Crossbow Monopod System with its customers in mind.
 The SteddyEddy was meant for hunters to be as successful in the field as possible.

 The telescoping two-section monopod ensures motion-free shooting, whether hunting in a treestand, blind or while standing.
 The monopod shooting stick can be used by supporting it against the hunter’s mid-section, a tree, or on the ground to give the hunter a steady shooting rest.
 The SteddyEddy adjusts from 25” to 36” simply by turning the extension pole to loosen or tighten in place.

 The versatility of the SteddyEddy is what makes this shooting rest shine.
-This rest is lightweight and compact enough to carry in one hand while walking, in a backpack, or with the included clamp; it can conveniently fold under a crossbow stock when not in use.
+This rest is lightweight and compact enough to carry in one hand while walking, in a backpack (see best hunting backpacks), or with the included clamp; it can conveniently fold under a crossbow stock when not in use.
 The smaller SteddyEddy attaches to the crossbow using a 360-degree rapid-pivot tube equipped with a snap-on connection.

-Most Affordable – TRUGLO HIP-SHOT CROSSBOW SHOOTING REST ($32.72 at Amazon)
+Most Affordable – TRUGLO HIP-SHOT CROSSBOW SHOOTING REST (See Price at Amazon)